rsedivy/sadbot/README.md

 ## Sadbot commands

+    ---- Commands for all ----
-    ?sadbot | ?sadbot about         : Display bot info ?sadbot help                    : Show this help message ?sadbot nogif                   : Stops Happy/Hannerz from posting gifs for 10 minutes (hardcoded) ?sadbot nogif <@user>           : Stops a user from posting gifs for 10 minutes ?sadbot nogif <@user> <min>     : Stops a user from posting gifs for <min> minutes
+    ?sadbot | ?sadbot about         : Display bot info ?sadbot help                    : Show this help message
+    ---- Commands for server manager and up ----- ?sadbot nogif                   : Stops Happy/Hannerz from posting gifs for 10 minutes (hardcoded) ?sadbot nogif <@user>           : Stops a user from posting gifs for 10 minutes ?sadbot nogif <@user> <min>     : Stops a user from posting gifs for <min> minutes